kgisl/project-ideas/ias/IAS_Mandate.md

 Inspiration is CodeChef **DSA** certification - https://www.codechef.com/certification/data-structures-and-algorithms/about

 > The grasp of Data Structures and Algorithms is the heart of learning Computer Science.
 Today, in the IT industry, there is a vast shortage of professionals who have a command on this subject.
-In fact,  [recent studies](http://www.thehindubusinessline.com/info-tech/95-engineers-in-india-unfit-for-software-development-jobs-study/article9652211.ece)  have corroborated our belief that a vast majority of engineers in India are unfit for software development jobs, a fact that we identified and took on to fix 9 years ago.
+In fact,  [recent studies](http://www.thehindubusinessline.com/info-tech/95-engineers-in-india-unfit-for-software-development-jobs-study/article9652211.ece)  have corroborated our belief that a vast majority of engineers in India *are unfit for software development jobs*, a fact that we identified and took on to fix 9 years ago.

-> While the subject is taught in most Engineering Colleges in the country, there is hardly any standard that is being followed in the assessment of the skill levels.
+> While the subject is taught in most Engineering Colleges in the country, *there is hardly any standard that is being followed* in the assessment of the skill levels.
 We believe that a Certification provided by the global experts in the subject will provide a good ground for the students and professionals to assess themselves.
 It also provides the software industry a standard to benchmark against and get access to the best students out there.
 More importantly it provides a level playing ground to every software student and professional to choose a career path that she wants to.

 # Final Year Projects